vincentiusar/Tilepaint-Solver/README.md

 ```

 ## Experiment Results
-The experiment result of running time all test cases are in file ###.xlsx
+The experiment result of running time for all test cases are in file `.xlsx`